 Another common question people have about their heat pump stems from the fact that when it gets colder, most heat pumps stop blowing hot air, instead blowing lukewarm (and sometimes cool-feeling) air.
 Fortunately this doesn’t happen a lot in the Maryland / DC area, but if it ever occurs it doesn’t mean your heat pump is broken – part of what makes heat pumps so reliable is they don’t rely on blasts of super hot air to heat your home whenever the temperature dips.
 Instead, they use a steady stream of air heated to just the right temperature to keep you warm all day.

 If you’ve been thinking about switching your home’s furnace for an energy efficient heat pump, don’t wait.
 Using heat pumps in the winter can save you considerable amounts of money, provided you use them properly.
-If you want to install a heat pump in Maryland or DC, call Michael Bonsby Heating & Air Conditioning today!
+If you want to install a heat pump in Maryland or DC, call Michael Bonsby HVAC & Plumbing today!